muratk3n/thirdwave/en/2020/04/turks-culture-national-narrative.md

 Romulus and Remus story, two lost babies who were suckled by a she-wolf, which was the beginning of the Roman legend (as much as a lie as anything).
-Delusional nats today making a variation of the heavy metal sign extended two mid fingers (wolves nose) are on this particular drug.
+Delusional nats today making a variation of the heavy metal sign extended two mid fingers (wolve's nose) are on this particular drug.
 Sadly, not even my people's fairy tales are original.

 Question: Why do we hear some lastnames that have the word "Turk" in